Special effects of Terminator 2: Judgment Day: Charred humans

-The final stage depicts this ashen state exploding to reveal Sarah's skeleton.
+The final stage depicts ashen material exploding to reveal Sarah's skeleton.
 Shannon Shea was mainly responsible for the effect, researching, developing, and building it using a medical demonstration skeleton that was internally reinforced with a steel armature.
-The mold of Hamilton was lined with tissue paper and tempera paint that once dried produced a very fragile imitation of Hamilton that was placed over the skeleton and packed with shredded gray and black napkins.
+The mold of Hamilton was lined with tissue paper and tempera paint that once dried produced a very fragile skin-like shell, which was placed over the skeleton and packed with shredded gray and black napkins.
 They scored the skin surface to make it as fragile as possible before hitting it with air mortars to blow the exterior away, leaving only the skeleton.
-A similar technique was also used for the charred but static humans on the playground, except for the model of an alternate Sarah holding her infant son, which used a more rigid polyfoam mixed with water to make it weak and crumbly which was also filled with shredded napkins.
+A similar technique was also used for the charred but static humans on the playground, except for the model of an alternate Sarah holding her infant son, which used a more rigid polyfoam mixed with water to make it weak and crumbly.

 The T-800

 Modifying the T-800's CPU

 For the theatrically deleted scene in which Sarah and John open the T-800's skull to modify its CPU, allowing it to learn, Cameron wanted the camera to be close to the actors while Sarah cut into the machine's flesh.
 A bust of Schwarzenegger was built in a specific pose with its head tilted down and looking into the mirror.
-A stock puppet would not have looked right because of the intricacies Schwarzenegger's face would convey at that specific moment.
+A stock puppet would not have looked right because of the intricacies Schwarzenegger's facial expression.
 It was sculpted and built by Greg Figiel with a fiberglass core.
-Charles Lutkus was mainly responsible for modifying the head, making space for the eyes, and making the jaw mobile, and he built the CPU slot.
-Functions such as eyes, eyebrows, and lips were radio-controlled while the main body was puppeteered through a hole in its back holding a handle between its ears.
+Charles Lutkus was mainly responsible for modifying the head, making space for the eyes, making the jaw mobile, and building the CPU slot.
+Functioning elements such as eyes, eyebrows, and lips were radio-controlled while the main body was puppeteered through a hole in its back by holding a handle between its ears.

-To create the illusion of cutting into Schwarzenegger's head, the scene began with a close-up of the puppet's head with the scalp pulled back and CPU revealed before the camera moves around to look at a glassless mirror frame with Schwarzenegger sitting on the other side, emulating its movements.
+To create the illusion of cutting into Schwarzenegger's head, the scene began with a close-up of the puppet's head with the scalp pulled back and CPU revealed before the camera moved to look at a glassless mirror frame with Schwarzenegger sitting on the other side, emulating its movements.
 Even his makeup was applied in reverse to sell the mirror effect.
 Hamilton's twin sister, Leslie Hamilton Gearren, stood with Schwarzenegger, mirroring Hamilton's movements with the puppet.
 The garage set was also duplicated and mirrored on the opposite side, embellished with small items such as nails and soda cans to enhance the realism.